hack-the-crisis-web/htc-web/src/content/tracklists/mental-health.md

       isolated at home during this crisis.
 The instrument will help suggest and keep track of daily habits that can keep us healthy both physically, as well as mentally
+  - title: Helping listeners
+    logo: /img/umg-.png
+    logoTitle: by Universal Music Group
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      The worldwide social and economic impacts of COVID-19 can leave many feeling stressed, anxious, fearful and isolated.
+There’s great potential that the emotions being experienced in these circumstances will have larger, long-term effects on overall mental health in the future.
+So, it’s important to focus efforts now on developing new and innovative methods to maintain and restore mental wellness.

+      Music can be a very strong tool in helping listeners to reach a desired state of mind and being.
+Using music, design ways to address mental health issues that may arise from COVID-19.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="892920bc5458b727fec3a4346f9c29d08db63c4a"